Blog

 When you have a mix of dedicated and hot desks, your community benefits from the best of both worlds.
 Your dedicated desk users dictate and perpetuate the tone of the community, while your hot desk users inject a freshness that keeps a community from feeling stagnant.

-The good news is, with a coworking management software, you can actually have one desk act as both a hot desk AND a dedicated desk.
+The good news is, with a coworking management software like Optix, you can actually have one desk act as both a hot desk AND a dedicated desk.
 Here’s how:

 Imagine you have a prospective new client who wants to come in and have a dedicated desk but only for three days a week.
-You can now offer them the opportunity to use this desk as theirs, say Monday-Wednesday, and then hot desk the desk on Thursdays and Friday by making it bookable by the hour or day through your coworking management software.
+You can now offer them the opportunity to use this desk as theirs, say Monday-Wednesday, and then hot desk it on Thursdays and Friday by making it bookable by the hour or day through Optix.

 How to figure out the right mix of dedicated desks and hot desks